 Aiyana Braun (b.
 1997) is a composer, conductor, and pianist whose work confronts pressing political and social matters while often drawing upon elements of nature.
-She believes that in times of adversary, it is important to emulate aspects of the environment around us to ground ourselves as well as be reminded of the inherent beauty of our surroundings which may otherwise go unseen, unheard, and unappreciated.
+She believes that in times of adversity, it is important to emulate aspects of the environment around us to ground ourselves as well as be reminded of the inherent beauty of our surroundings which may otherwise go unseen, unheard, and unappreciated.

 Some of her most recent accolades include being selected as a Berkeley Sounds Composer Fellow for the Berkeley Symphony’s 2017-18, and 2018-19 Seasons where she works under the mentorship of Anna Clyne.
 She was selected as a winner of the BMI Student Composer Awards, and has been featured on the National Public Radio Program “From the Top.”
 Aiyana was also a winner of the inaugural American Composers Forum “NextNotes” Composition Competition.

 Aiyana worked in the New York Philharmonic's Very Young Composers "Bridge Program" for three years as a Teaching Artist Intern and Associate, teaching composition to young students working with professional ensembles based in New York City, including the Philharmonic itself.
 She is currently pursuing a Bachelor’s degree at the Curtis Institute of Music, where she studies under full scholarship as the Edith Evans Braun fellow with Dr. Jennifer Higdon, Dr. David Ludwig, and Dr. Richard Danielpour.